knightsUCF/SpaceGame/design/design.md

 # Celeste Secret

 Celeste relies on having a lot of different moves, all in one a smooth and polished motion.
+This really entertains the player.

 Count up the number of functions in the Celeste Player code, and then count up the number of special moves.